 App Engine provides the ability to manipulate image data using a dedicated Images service.
 The Images service can manipulate images, composite multiple images into a single image, convert image formats, provide image metadata such as format, width, height, and a histogram of color values.

-The Images service can accept image data directly from the app, or it can use a Google Cloud Storage value.
+The Images service can accept image data directly from the app, or it can use a Cloud Storage value.
 (The Images service can also use a Cloud Blobstore value, but we recommend the use of Cloud Storage.)

 Images stored in Cloud Storage and Cloud Blobstore can be up to the maximum allowed value for the respective service.
 The transformed image is returned directly to the app, and must be less than 32 megabytes.

 Cloud Storage buckets must use fine-grained Access Control Lists for the Images API to work.
 For buckets that have been configured for uniform bucket-level access, the Images API will not be able to fetch images in that bucket and throws the error message

 TransformationError.
 If your bucket is configured in this manner, you can disable uniform bucket-level access.